hxwang/Security-Summary/papers/SqaliH11_CloudCom_EDoS-Shield-A-Two-Steps-Mitigation-Technique-against-EDoS-Attacks-in-Cloud-Computing.md

     - NAT problem

 ### TODO
-- record the related work of *load balancing" of firewall in page 52
+- record the related work of *load balancing" of firewall in page 52, these could be evidence of how robust the firewall or loadblancer could be in the cloud
--